dymmond/esmerald/docs/en/docs/middleware/middleware.md

 ## Middleware and the settings

-One of the advantages of Esmerald is leveraging the settings to make the codebase tidy, clean and easy to maintain.
+One of the advantages of Ravyn is leveraging the settings to make the codebase tidy, clean and easy to maintain.
-As mentioned in the [settings](../application/settings.md) document, the middleware is one of the properties available to use to start an Esmerald application.
+As mentioned in the [settings](../application/settings.md) document, the middleware is one of the properties available to use to start an Ravyn application.

 ```python title='src/configs/live.py'
 {!> ../../../docs_src/middleware/settings.py !}